vldmrkl/blog/content/posts/2019-02-06--winning-the-best-car-app-challenge-at-uofthacks/index.md

 Then I moved forward to the next step, which was the **Dashboard**.
 While our back-end was still in development, I was building a static version of the dashboard. _Because of limited time, I didn’t really try to write beautiful code; instead, I focused on writing code that works_.
 In order to save time, I also didn’t break UI into a component hierarchy.
 Most of the code I wrote was inside my page components: `Home.jsx` and `Dashboard.jsx`.

-The dashboard was supposed to have two main sections:
+The dashboard was supposed to have two main sections:<br />
-_1._ Vehicle information section, which includes its make, model, year, total mileage, current location and estimated retail value.
+_1._ Vehicle information section, which includes its make, model, year, total mileage, current location and estimated retail value.<br />
 _2._ Statistics section, which displays location timeline and mileage based on selected time filter (past 24 hours/past week), and environmental impact metrics.

 This is how the dashboard with static values looked like: